-Hot Shots is unlike any sports program you have ever seen: We use puppets, parachutes, pillow fights and flying stuffed animals to teach the girls soccer skills!
+Hot Shots is unlike any sports program you have ever experienced: We use puppets, parachutes, pillow fights and flying stuffed animals to teach the girls soccer skills!
+More than 4,000 South Shore girls have graduated from Hot Shots since 1996.
 (For more details about the program, scroll down.)

 Shots is unlike any sports program you have ever experienced.
 We build